-Understanding Subdomain Takeovers
+Understanding Subdomain Takeover

 A subdomain is a subdivision of your main domain, allowing you to create separate sections for different functionalities.
 For example, “<invalid URL removed>” could be a subdomain for your email service.

-How do Subdomain Takeovers Occur?
+How do Subdomain Takeover Occur?

 - Misconfigured DNS Records: Outdated or unused CNAME or A records pointing to third-party services that are no longer in use.